-Have you been searching for the best surgical assistant program?
+Have you been searching for a surgical assistant program?

 The Royal Academy of Surgical Assisting has you covered.